 All prevailing work permit criteria as well as the current fee of $35 per work permit application will apply.

-The releasing company does not need to cancel the work permit of their PRC WPH.
+The releasing company does not need to cancel the work permit of their WPH.
 The work permit will be auto-cancelled once the hiring company issues the work permit for the worker.

 Frequently Asked Questions

 Click here to access a list of FAQs on SBF ManpowerConnect.